scala/docs.scala-lang/sips/completed/_posts/2010-01-22-named-and-default-arguments.md

     var x = 1
     twice(x = x + 1)

 It is an error if the expression `”x = expr”` can be interpreted as both a named argument (parameter name `x`) and an assignment (variable `x` in scope).
-If the expression is surrounded by an additonal set of parenthesis or braces, it is never treated as a named argument.
+If the expression is surrounded by an additional set of parenthesis or braces, it is never treated as a named argument.
 Also, if the application argument is a block expression (as in `f{ arg }`), `arg` is never treated as a named argument.

     def twice(op: => Unit) = { op; op }
     var op = 1